-The Varibike is a combination of a handcycle, rowing bike (or row bike) and a normal bike.
-The Varibike allows different movement patterns and is therefore so refreshingly varied.
-Different drive styles can be used for the Varibiken.
-You can crank synchronously with your arms, like with a handcycle, or you can paddle in opposite directions and optionally pedal with your legs.
+The Varibike is a combination of handcycle, rowing bike (or row bike) and a normal bike.
+The Varibike enables different movement patterns and is therefore refreshingly varied.
+Various drive variants can be used with Varibiking.
+You can pedal synchronously with your arms, like on a handcycle, or you can paddle in opposite directions and optionally pedal with your legs.

-The video below shows the main muscle groups used when varibiking.
-It shows the different muscle strain in the different crank positions.
-The muscles of the lower body are used as in normal cycling and are therefore not shown.
+The video below shows the muscle groups involved in Varibiking.
+The video shows the different muscle loads for the different crank positions.
+The leg and gluteal muscles are used as in normal cycling and are therefore not shown.

-The Varibike is a full body handcycle (or handbike) in two-wheel or three-wheel design.
+The Varibike is a full body handbike (or handcycle) as a two-wheeler or trike.

-For more information on the Varibike bike or trike, click here
+More information about the Varibike bike or trike, click here